SchlossLab/severe-CDI/paper/paper.md

 patients, but if there is clinical value to be gained by implementing OTU-based models, routinely sequencing and profiling the microbial communities of CDI patients could be justified.

+Models predicting the pragmatic definition yielded the best NNS.
+While the attributable definition had a worse NNS for our OTU-based models, it did not perform worse than the prior curated model, and it is the most clinically relevant as physician chart review increases confidence that positively-labelled severe outcomes are due to the CDI rather than other causes.

 # Materials and Methods